kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/contribute/next/pr_review.md

 ### Timeline and initial feedback

 The core team aims to ensure that every pull requests receives a review within ten business days.
-However, with more complicated submissions, or whena pull request is submitted when parts of the team are on leave, that timeline may be extended.
+However, with more complicated submissions, or when a pull request is submitted when parts of the team are on leave, that timeline may be extended.

 We typically maintain continuity with reviewers on each pull request - that is, you'll likely work with the same reviewer for your entire review.
 This means your reviewer will have context throughout the process, and you'll be able to learn what to expect in terms of response cadence and review style.
 If your initial reviewer identifies that they don't have the necessary expertise to review your pull requests, or they know that will be unavailable for some reason, they may pass responsibility for your pull request to another team member.